 If you’re in the area, this silly attraction was admittedly fun.
 It’s one of those 2-minute experiences that you’ll refer back to for years.
 It’s so narrow at only 19.6 inches wide that two people cannot walk through it at the same time.
 Because of this, there were traffic lights installed on each side to avoid people colliding into each other.
 Ha!

-Other Places To Consider
+Other Places To Consider in Prague

 With any trip, it’s nearly impossible to make it to everywhere on your list.
 Based on my extensive research, I wanted to include some other places to consider for your trip.
 If you go, I’d love to know what you thought…for next time!